Noisy MRI Reconstruction via MAP Estimation with an Implicit Deep-Denoiser Prior: Results

 \subsection{Dataset and Experimental Settings}

-The performance of all models was evaluated on an internal MRI brain dataset consisting of T2w multicoil k-space data, 72 fully-sampled datasets were used for training with 8 used as a held-out test set.
-This data was used in two experimental settings: 1) the simulated measurement setting, where the fully-sampled coil- combined reconstruction serves as ground truth and is subsequently passed through a parallel MR observation operator (allowing us to meaningfully compute quantitative image-quality metrics), and 2) a retrospectively subsampled k-space setting, where the fully-sampled multi-coil k-space is subsampled along a single cartesian readout direction.
-In the latter case, the noise in each coil makes these measurements deviate from any specific measurement operator, and hence they represent experiments with real Gaussian noise.
+The performance of all models was evaluated on an internal MRI brain dataset consisting of fully-sampled T1w multicoil k-space data (i.e. ${\y = \bF\bS\x + \bnu}$).
+66 fully-sampled volumes ($\sim$60 slices each) were used for training with 16 used as a held-out test set.
+This data was used in two experimental settings, \begin{enumerate} \item {\bf simulated noise}: the {\it fully-sampled coil-combined image} reconstruction (${\x^\prime = \bS^H\bF^H\y}$) is passed through an MRI encoding operator ${\bA = \IDMAT_{\Omega}\bF\bS}$,